amhiggin/Raft-Membership-Service/README.md

 The spec requires that each member of the managed group should have a consistent view of group membership at any given time, i.e. at a minimum, they should see the same sequence of changes to group membership over time.

+<b>Note</b>: Entitlements/identity management are not catered for as part of this service.